Coupons can help you drive sales to your business. But how? We will look into that.

 However, companies get rid of coupon programs at their peril.
 In 2012, J.C.
-Penney saw sales plummet when they decided to forget about discounts.
+Penney saw sales plummet when it decided to forget about discounts.
 Why would that be?
 The effect is actually psychological.
 People like to feel as though they are getting deals and lower pricing doesn’t quite activate that nerve center.
 So, what can companies do to make sure they are scratching that itch?

 Clipping coupons is quickly becoming a thing of the past.
 Today, digital coupons have dramatically changed the way people shop.
 The industry of deals is expanding.

-Between 2017 and 2022 it is expected that digital coupon redemption will grow over $40 billion with over 50 percent growth by 2025.
+Between 2017 and 2022 it is expected that digital coupon redemption will grow by over $40 billion with over 50 percent growth by 2025.
 It represents a huge shift with digital coupon redemption raising over 90 percent in just three years.

 Today, customers expect deals to be available online – over 50 percent say they prefer only digital deals and 30 percent want them sent directly to their mobile phones.
 Another fact you might not realize is that the hunt for deals is becoming easier thanks to online coupons becoming more available via websites like Raise or via email campaigns.
-Though while deals can be easier to find, that does not mean people are spending less time looking for them.
+Though deals can be easier to find, that does not mean people are spending less time looking for them.